May 3, 2021

 Congratulations on your admission to the J. Reuben Clark Law School.
 At BYU Law, we strive to integrate the latest technological advances in legal education.
 Technology support for our law students includes the following:

-Students may use their laptops with law school provided copies of Examplify to write their examinations.
+- Students may use their laptops (Windows and Mac) with law school provided copies of ExamSoft’s Examplify to write their examinations.
 (95%+ students participate.)

-Students are given law school email accounts.
-(Communications to students from the faculty and staff are made via email.)
+- Students are given law school email accounts.
+(Official communication to students from the faculty and staff are made via email.)

 - The university has licensed video conferencing and other software for students’ academic use.